2024–25 National League (ice hockey) season

 The 2024–25 National League season is the 87th season of Swiss professional ice hockey and the eighth season as the National League (NL).
 The ZSC Lions are the defending champion.

 4 teams from the NL also played in the Champions Hockey League (CHL), those teams being the ZSC Lions, HC Fribourg-Gottéron, Lausanne HC and Genève-Servette HC.
 The ZSC Lions won the CHL Championship, granting them automatic qualification for the 2025-26 season.

 The teams did not change from the 2023-24 season as no relegation match was played because HC La Chaux-de-Fonds, the winner of the Swiss League, does not meet the requirements to play in the NL.

+SC Bern drew an average home league attendance of 15,821, the third-highest for European ice hockey clubs.
+Overall, the league drew an average attendance of 7,365, the second-highest of all European ice hockey leagues.